-Inside: Tons of tried and true easy meals for large families.
+Tons of tried and true easy, cheap meals for large families.
 Make meal time less of a chore!

 Waaaaay back in the day, I was a young girl in 4-H. My goal was to take every single cooking project.
 I did well enough to compete at the state level more than once, and even won an “Outstanding of the Day” award there for my bread.
 Which I probably work into more conversations than I should.

 I’ve got a few demands when it comes to meal time.
-I want recipes that are easy, affordable, and taste good enough that the kids don’t all refuse to come to the table.
+To make my list of cheap meals for large families, recipes must be easy, affordable, and taste good so the kids don’t refuse to come to the table.
 (Foods that most of them like, because pleasing everyone all the time is impossible.
 Not to mention that I have no desire to cater to every whim of my children.)